lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 Recombination: V, allow recombination rates to vary by defining a genetic map or <a href="http://en.wikipedia.org/wiki/Recombination_hotspot">hotspots</a> along the genome

-<b>Generating (artificial) sequences</b>
-The number of genes required in the Wright-Fisher model for it to behave like a real population (under aforementioned assumptions) is called the <b>effective population size</b> (Ne) of that population.

-1. Fluctuations in population size
 2. Migration/isolation models (structured coalescent)
 3. Recombination (recombination graph)
 4. Selection (ancestral selection graph)